klebgenomics/Kleborate/README.md

 ### MLST

-Genomes identified by Kleborate as belonging to the _K. pneumoniae_ species complex are then subjected to multi-locus sequencing typing (MLST) using the 7-locus scheme described at the [Klebsiella pneumoniae_ BIGSdb hosted at the Pasteur Institute](http://bigsdb.pasteur.fr/klebsiella/klebsiella.html).
+Genomes identified by Kleborate as belonging to the _K. pneumoniae_ species complex are then subjected to multi-locus sequence typing (MLST) using the 7-locus scheme described at the [_K. pneumoniae_ BIGSdb hosted at the Pasteur Institute](http://bigsdb.pasteur.fr/klebsiella/klebsiella.html).
 A copy of the MLST alleles and ST definitions is stored in the [data directory](https://github.com/katholt/Kleborate/tree/master/kleborate/data) of this repository.
 See [above](#updating-the-mlst-database) for instructions on how to update the MLST database in your copy of Kleborate.

 Notes on Kleborate's MLST calls:
 * Kleborate makes an effort to report the closest matching ST / clonal group if a precise match is not found.